 Dear Friends interested in African Proverbs, Sayings and Stories,

-With the marvels of the new information technology we can use this Internet Website to:
+With the marvels of the new information technology and the digital world we can use this internet website to:

 I am the Moderator based in Nairobi, Kenya at JoeHealey@jghealey.com.
 The Assistant Moderator is Cephas Agbemenu based in Nairobi, Kenya at firstname.lastname@example.org.
 The host of our website is CNETGlobal International that has a registered Internet Domain at www.cngs.com.
 The Website Host is Sam Wanyoike based in Kitchener, Ontario, Canada at email@example.com.
 The Administrator of the website is Charles Gikera based in Nairobi, Kenya at firstname.lastname@example.org.
 The Assistant Administrator is Peter Kyalo based in Nairobi, Kenya at: email@example.com.